Georgi Petkov (footballer, born 1976): Levski Sofia

 On 10 January 2011, it was announced that Petkov is being released from the club.
 After ten years in Levski, Petkov told the media that he felt insulted by the actions of his former club.

 Enosis Neon Paralimni

 Georgi Petkov signed for Enosis Paralimni on 21 January 2011, making a winning debut 24 hours later, by beating Ermis Aradippou 3–1 in Tasos Markou Stadium.

 Return to Slavia

 Petkov rejoined Slavia Sofia on 22 June 2012.
 He quickly established himself as the first choice goalkeeper for the team.

 On 9 May 2018, at the age of 42, Petkov was named man of the match in the 2018 Bulgarian Cup Final against Levski Sofia.
 He played an important role in the penalty shoot-out held after the teams remained tied 0–0 after extra time, making two saves.

-On 12 July 2018, Petkov captained Slavia in the 1:0 away win over Finnish team Ilves in the first qualifying round of the Europa League, becoming the oldest Bulgarian footballer to appear in a European club tournament match.
+On 12 July 2018, Petkov captained Slavia in the 1–0 away win over Finnish team Ilves in the first qualifying round of the Europa League, becoming the oldest Bulgarian footballer to appear in a European club tournament match.

+According to IFFHS, Petkov was the oldest player in the world to feature in a match in the top tier of a national championship in 2022, aged 45 years and 343 days in his only appearance in the Bulgarian First League in 2022 against CSKA Sofia on 20 February, where he briefly lost consciousness after an harsh collision with an opponent, thus being taken to the hospital by ambulance.
+In the following year, however, he was the second-oldest to do so, at the age of 47 years and 222 days in a 0–1 loss to Hebar on 22 October, only behind Hungarian goalkeeper Géza Túri, who played in the Faroe Islands Premier League at the age of 49.

+On 10 May 2025, at the age of 49, Petkov played the full 90 minutes and was chosen as the man of the match in the 0–0 league draw with Lokomotiv Sofia, reclaiming the record for the second-oldest active professional football player in the world.